IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ### Discussing tuple processing in the **Instance Graph**.

 The ITE application and the Importer application process tuples in different rates.
-The Importer application is slower then the ITE application.
-But you observe in the graph that the tuple rate of the ITE application is the same as during file processing before this one.
-In this case as well as in the previous one, the importing application does not slow down the ITE application.
+The Importer application is slower than the ITE application.
+But you observe in the graph that the tuple rate of the ITE application is the same as during file processing that you started earlier.
+In this run and in the run before, the importing application does not slow down the ITE application.
 The `nBrokenConnections` counter shows many broken connections in the **Export** metrics that the Monitoring GUI shows.

 # Next steps

 This module covers the basics of writing applications with the Telecommunications Event Data Analytics (TEDA) application framework.
-To learn more about the details, refer to the knowledge center.
+To learn more about the details, refer to the IBM Knowledge Center.

 We continue to improve this tutorial.
 If you have any feedback, please click the Feedback button at the top and let us know what you think!